aboutgeorge/usesthis/interviews/published/john.gruber.markdown

 [omnioutliner-pro]: http://omnigroup.com/applications/omnioutliner/pro/ "The 800lb gorilla of task managers for the Mac."
 [things]: http://culturedcode.com/things/ "A popular task management application for the Mac."
 [the-hit-list]: http://potionfactory.com/thehitlist/ "A fancy task manager for the Mac."
-[tweetie]: http://atebits.com/software/tweetie/ "A very popular Twitter client for the iPhone."
+[tweetie-iphone]: http://atebits.com/tweetie-iphone/ "A very popular Twitter client for the iPhone."
 [things-iphone]: http://culturedcode.com/things/iphone/ "A popular task management application for the iPhone."
 [instapaper]: http://instapaper.com/ "A web tool for saving pages to read later."
 [netnewswire-iphone]: http://newsgator.com/individuals/netnewswireiphone/ "A popular feed reader for the iPhone."